sketch-hq/developer.sketch.com/pages/assistants-guides-1-getting-started.md

 ### Skills

 - You'll need some command line skills
-- Some familiarlity with Git and GitHub
+- Some familiarity with Git and GitHub
 - JavaScript knowledge (and ideally some exposure to TypeScript, although this isn't essential)

 ### NodeJS